kaosat-dev/Blenvy/docs/quickstart/readme.md

 Now, clear the default scene of any objects or collections.
 The fastest way to do this is to look for the collection named simply `Collection` all the way on the right of Blender.
 Right-click on it and select `Delete Hierachy`.
 For future reference, the place where you just did this is called the *outliner*.

+> [!TIP]
+> Technically, we could leave the default setup as-is since we are going to recreate it later anyway.
+> However, we are starting from a clean slate in order to make it explicit what we are doing
+> and which data is being exported to Bevy.

 <details>
 <summary>The default collection to delete</summary>